Andrew-Palmertree/BlackBeard-System/Face_Recognition/README.txt

 Used to detect faces with the cascade model.
 Again this model doesn't work as well as the ResNet50 model The folder recognizer and pickles are used for this model

+- image_augmentation.py:
+augment the data for the cascade model not needed for the ResNet model